codeface-io/LSPService/README.md

 * [x] Detect LSP packets properly (piece them together from server process output)
 * [x] Extract general LSP type system (not LSPService specific) into package [SwiftLSP](https://github.com/flowtoolz/SwiftLSP)
 * [x] Build a Swift package that helps client editors written in Swift to use LSPService: [LSPServiceKit](https://github.com/flowtoolz/LSPServiceKit)
 * [x]     Get "find references" request to work via LSPService
 * [ ] 💡 Add trouble shooting guide for client developers to sourcekit-lsp repo (from the insights gained developing LSPService and SwiftLSP)
 * [ ] Since [this PR](https://github.com/vapor/vapor/pull/2498) is done: Decline upgrade to Websocket protocol right away for unavailable languages, instead of opening the connection, sending feedback and then closing it again.
-* [ ] 📺 The CLI must allow to set arguments and environment variables, not just the plain executable path
+* [ ] CLI / API must allow to set arguments and environment variables, not just the plain executable path
+  * Then adjust LSPServiceKit
 * [ ] 🪲 Fix this: Clients (at least Codeface) lose websocket connection to LSPService on large Swift packages like sourcekit-lsp itself.
-Are some LSP messages too large to be sent at once via websockets?
+Are some LSP messages too large to be sent in one chunk via websockets?
 * [ ] 💎 **MILESTONE** "Releasability": [professional CLI](https://github.com/apple/swift-argument-parser), failure tolerance, expressive error logs, versioning, upload binaries for Intel and Apple chips ...
 * [ ] 🍏 Explore whether an editor app that kind of requires LSPService would actually pass the Mac App Store review.
 * [ ] ❗️ Persist language server configurations (Almost required for releasability!)